We’re going to play a photo game with our camera. We’ll prove it’s so easy that we’re only going to use a smartphone to shoot with.

 With a title like that you can probably guess how it works, but just in case…

-- No colour editing allowing.
+• No colour editing allowed.
 No photoshop.
 No cheating!

 You’ve got to remember to use whatever camera you’ve got cleverly.
 Don’t compose your shot in only a portrait orientation but give up if you’re getting other colours in the way.